mguthriem/SNAPUserDocs/diffCalib/diffCal2.md

     $E_R = FWHM*M_{FWHM-R}+M_{tail}/\beta _d$

 * Using the calculated peak extents, the list of peaks is purged of any peaks that overlap.
-Since the calculation respects the varying (angular-dependent) diffraction resolution, different peaks maybe purged in different groups (with typically higher angle groups retaining more peaks)
+Since the calculation respects the varying (angular-dependent) diffraction resolution, different peaks may be purged in different groups.
+At least two peaks per group are required for `PDCalibration` to execute, but a larger number of peaks are recommended.

 Prior to execution, the user is able to fine tune the list of peaks by adjusting the minimum and maximum d-spacing of the list and the peak intensity threshold $I_{thresh}$. `SNAPRed` provides a visualisation of data and peak extents to support optimising the peak list prior to execution of group calibration.